We’re staying and my decision for creating a farmhouse in in the city.

 Throughout 2020 the notion to move away struck me often.
 The desire for a bit of land to farm and possibly a dairy cow is something of a dream.
 A more appealing one with the state of things.

 Although I don’t know how far I’d go for it.
-Cause seriously, thats ALOT of milk for just the two of us.
-Even so the thought puts a smile on my face.
+Cause seriously, thats a ton of milk for just the two of us.
+Even so, the thought puts a smile on my face.

-It was was at that moment when I realized how much this home means to my daughter.
-She’s been through alot in her young age and though she handled it all like a true champion, who could blame her?
+It was was at that moment when I realized how much this home means to my her.
+She’s been through quite a bit in her young age and though she handled it all like a true champion, who could blame her?

 She could have her special place and memories of childhood once again.
 She could get comfortable and know that this was a permanent stay.
-So stay we will indeed.
+So stay we will.

 Going in to the second year as a gardener here.
 There is so much more to come and share along the way.
 I hope you’ll stick around.